 Lung Cancer Clinical Trial

-Observational Trial to Predict Response to Immune Checkpoint Inhibitors in Non-Small Cell Lung Cancer
+Observational Trial to Predict Response to Immune Checkpoint Inhibitors in Metastatic Non-Small Cell Lung Cancer

 The primary objective of this study is to determine the ex-vivo prognostic accuracy of the Cybrid live tumor diagnostic platform using in-vivo RECIST 1.1 as the reference method.

-Elephas is developing a diagnostic platform using small 3D Live Tumor Fragments (LTFs) from participants for accurate prediction of drug response with a focus on CPIs such as Pembrolizumab (Keytruda).
-These LTFs contain both tumor cells and infiltrating immune cells, which are critical in determining response to CPIs and other immunotherapies.
+Elephas is developing a diagnostic platform using small 3D Live Tumor Fragments (LTFs) from participants for accurate prediction of drug response with a focus on ICIs such as Pembrolizumab (Keytruda).
+These LTFs contain both tumor cells and infiltrating immune cells, which are critical in determining response to ICIs and other immunotherapies.

 Written informed consent and HIPAA authorization for release of personal health information prior to registration.